NYC --:--

 Strategy 9: Partner-Driven Distribution

-What it is: Leveraging complementary companies' existing customer relationships and distribution channels rather than building everything from scratch.
+What it is: Leveraging complementary companies' existing customer relationships and distribution channels.

 Strategy 10: Event-Driven Demand Generation